What a Fearful Thing a Neglected Duty Becomes!Authored by: Fred Morgan, CTO, DocuSend, powered by MTI. Updated on July 01, 2019

-You can’t let selling more cause you to outrun doing basic things like filling your taxes, paying your bills, or making sure your data is backed up.
-According to worldbackupday.com, 60% of small businesses would shut down within six months if they lost their data.1
+You can’t let selling more cause you to outrun doing basic things like filing your taxes, paying your bills, or making sure your data is backed up.
+According to the National Archives & Records Administration in Washington, an overwhelming number of companies that lose their data in a disaster file for bankruptcy.
+In addition, 60% of small businesses would shut down within six months if they lost their data.1

 Unfinished tasks seem to breed more unfinished tasks, often competing with each other, so you don’t know which one to tackle first.
 The result is a kind of business quicksand—as you try to move forward, you keep floundering because other undone tasks keep pulling you back in.
-You are trying to pay your taxes, but you have to get out the bills, but you can’t get out the bills because you haven’t gone to the post office for stamps in a long time.
-But you really don’t want to go to the post office till you have the bills ready, because you really don’t have the time to make two trips.
+You are trying to pay your taxes, but you have to get out the bills, but you can’t get out the bills because you haven’t gone to the post office for stamps.
+But you don’t want to go to the post office until you have the bills ready, because you really don’t have the time to make two trips.
 (Thankfully, DocuSend can get you out of this one in a few minutes—it’s like having your own mailroom in the cloud.)

 Start at the Corners

 My farmhand said his father used to always save the burras for any child who was misbehaving or being lazy, but I, probably because of my traumatic experience with the tax department, like to start with the corners first.
 When I tackle a new project, I always begin with what I don’t know how to do or the parts I least like to do (set up the work environment, write the specs, create plans for backup and testing).
 Then I dive into the dessert—actually building the application.
 This works so much better than trying to get myself to do these things AFTER the thrill of the new project is gone.